 Parc Montsouris is one of my very favorite green spots in Paris.
 Located in the residential southern half of the city, an atmosphere rarely gets as relaxing as it does here.

-And Parc Montsouris is precisely the fruit of an un-French concept: the park is inspired by English gardens that were in fashion during the era of Napoleon II.
+This is because Parc Montsouris is precisely the fruit of an un-French concept: the park is inspired by English gardens that were in fashion during the era of Napoleon II.
 As a reaction to the symmetric French gardens, their English counterparts were admired for their natural appearance.

-With this fact in mind it is therefore a kind of ironic to know that it was baron Hausmann, responsible for replacing quaint medieval neighborhoods with grand avenues, who appointed the engineer Jean-Charles Alphand to create this green space: a natural garden to me does not really seem to be in line with the impressive but slightly rigid Hausmannian style.
+With this fact in mind it is therefore kind of ironic to know that it was baron Hausmann, responsible for replacing quaint medieval neighborhoods with grand avenues, who appointed the engineer Jean-Charles Alphand to create this green space: a natural garden to me does not really seem to be in line with the impressive but slightly rigid Hausmannian style.

 But whatever the strategy, the park is particularly suitable for jogging or a little meditation session while admiring the pond.
 As it is located far from any touristic area, you will be surrounded by young families and international students, as the international university campus is located on the other side of the street southwards.